 What is UPU?

-The EMS services (Post NL, Spanish Post, etc.) used by global retailers to shipped orders to the end Chinese customers are based on the UPU (Universal Post Union) agreements among mainstream national posts across different countries.
-This agreement is recognized global wide and is an enhanced EMS services over the conventional Post.
+The Express Mail Service (Post NL, Spanish Post, etc.) used by global retailers to ship orders to Chinese customers is based on the UPU (Universal Post Union) agreements among mainstream national posts in different countries.
+This agreement is recognized globally and is an enhanced EMS services over the conventional Post.

-The UPU EMS service is by nature a Person to Person services.
-For example, a grandpa living in UK decided to send a lovely Jelly Cat doll to his grand-daughter living in Shenzhen, China, he can purchase the Jelly Cat doll and send it through Royal Mail or Chinese EMS services.
-This is done under the framework of UPU EMS in between United Kingdom and China.
+The UPU EMS service is by nature a Person-to-Person services.
+For example, a man living in UK decided to send a lovely Jelly Cat doll to his grand-daughter living in Shenzhen, China.
+He can easily purchase the Jelly Cat doll and send it through Royal Mail or Chinese EMS services within the framework of UPU EMS in between United Kingdom and China.

-The UPU service has been widely used by brick-and-mortar department stores, as well as E-commerce around the world for the past 8-10 years as a value-added shipping services to their customers.
-The UPU service is applied mainly to improve customer experiences comparing with the traditional bulk import (under different regulation class) as a conventional approach for over a hundred years.
+The UPU service greatly improves the customer experience compared with the traditional bulk import (under different regulation class) as a conventional approach for over a hundred years.

 However, the parcel policy of UPU varies between countries, categories and service carriers, and it affect parcel weight, taxation, time and many other factors.